ssube/onnx-web/README.md

 This will take a little while to convert each model.
 Stable diffusion v1.4 is about 6GB, v1.5 is at least 10GB or so.

-You should verify that all of the steps up to this point have worked correctly by attempting to run the `api/test-setup.py` script, which is a slight variation on the original txt2img script.

 If you want to use inpainting, you will need a second model trained for that purpose:

 ```shell